Hydrocolloids for Food Additives

 - Agar is a gelling agent sourced from red algae or seaweed.
 It's commonly used in traditional Japanese foods like desserts, meats and fish, dairy products, and beverages.
 Agar has a high melting point which can be increased when salt is added to the food system, making it a stronger alternative to gelatin and carrageenan.

-- Gellan gum features properties that make it a unique and useful hydrocolloid in food applications.
+- Gellan gum features properties that make it a unique and useful for food applications.
 Among its many uses, it can act as a starch replacement to promote flavor release, improve moisture retention, and increase storage stability.
 Gellan gum is frequently found in baked goods, juices, and other beverages.

 - Alginate can be used throughout different food systems ranging from sauces and dressings to dairy products, meats, and vegetables.
 Alginates are unique because they can be used to form thermoreversible gelling agents, act as emulsifiers and thicken or coat food systems.
 For instance, propylene glycol alginate has the properties of an emulsifier and hydrocolloid which can form stable foams for beer and other beverages.